 You can control a target's ability to generate an alarm in relationship to a zone by setting the Rule Type.
-You can also restrict a target's ability to generate an alarm based on its size, shape (aspect ratio), speed, or direction, thus qualifying the object as a "valid" target.
+You can also restrict a target's ability to generate an alarm based on its size, shape (aspect ratio), speed, direction, or Al Alarm Filtering (firmware version 16.2.182 and later), thus qualifying the object as a "valid" target.